Investigations, Indictments, And The Political Future Of Donald Trump

 On Tuesday, Feb.
 9, our panel discussed how technology is changing doctor-patient communication.
 Many of you asked in your calls, emails, tweets, and Facebook messages whether more digital communication with our healthcare providers could worsen doctor burnout.
 While we touched on this during the show, one of our guests, Dr. Saul J.

-Practical Tips For Better Communication With Your Doctor
+Practical Tips For Better Communication With Your Doctor - The Diane Rehm Show

 Our show on Tuesday, Feb.
 9 highlighted technology's potential to improve how you communicate with your doctor - but it can be difficult to know how to approach your doctor or how to navigate the issues that come with this sort of communication, such as knowing when it is appropriate to email and protecting your privacy.